Caleb Martin (basketball): College career

 As a sophomore, Martin averaged 11.5 points and 4.7 rebounds per game.
 Following that season, the Martin twins chose to transfer to Nevada to play for coach Eric Musselman.
 They thus would play for both the N.C.
 State Wolfpack and the Nevada Wolf Pack.

 After sitting out the 2016–17 season due to NCAA transfer rules, Martin became eligible the following year.
-He averaged 19.5 points per game in his debut season, being named Mountain West Conference Player of the Year from the league's coaches and Newcomer of the Year from both coaches and league media.
+He averaged 18.9 points per game in his debut season, being named Mountain West Conference Player of the Year from the league's coaches and Newcomer of the Year from both coaches and league media.
 He shared Player of the Year honors with Boise State's Chandler Hutchison, who received the MW media version of the award.
 Martin led the Wolf Pack to a regular season conference championship and a Top 25 ranking.
 He and his brother then led the team to the 2018 NCAA tournament, where they advanced to the Sweet 16 after coming back from double-digits in wins over Texas and Cincinnati.
 After finishing out his junior season, Martin and his brother both tested out the 2018 NBA draft and were in the NBA Draft Combine that year, but both ultimately decided to return for their senior seasons.

 Coming into his senior season, Martin was named Preseason Mountain West Player of the Year.
 Martin averaged 19.2 points per game, 5.1 rebounds, and 2.8 assists.
 He led Nevada to a 29–5 (15–3 MW) record.
-Martin’s college career ended with a loss in the First Round of the NCAA tournament to Florida 61–70.
-Martin was named to First-Team All Mountain West following the season along with fellow teammate Jordan Caroline.
+Martin's college career ended with a loss in the First Round of the NCAA tournament to Florida 61–70.
+Martin was named to First-Team All Mountain West following the season along with teammate Jordan Caroline.